List of A Song of Ice and Fire characters: Edmure Tully

 Edmure Tully is the fifth child, only living son, and heir of Lord Hoster Tully at the beginning of A Game of Thrones (1996).
 He is dutiful and wishes to earn his father's respect and protect the common people of the Riverlands.
-However, he is also said to have a large heart and his decisions are often rash and emotional.
+However, he is also said to have a large heart, and his decisions are often rash and emotional.
 He takes command of the Riverlands in A Game of Thrones because of his father's illness and is taken captive by Jaime Lannister.
-He is rescued by his nephew Robb Stark, and upon hearing of Eddard Stark's death he leads the Riverland lords in proclaiming Robb the King in the North.
-He defeats Tywin Lannister's right hand, Gregor Clegane (The Mountain), in battle and unwittingly ruins Robb's plan to destroy Tywin's army.
+He is rescued by his nephew Robb Stark, and upon hearing of Eddard Stark's death, he leads the Riverlands lords in proclaiming Robb the King in the North.
+He defeats Tywin Lannister's right-hand man, Gregor Clegane ("the Mountain"), in battle and unwittingly ruins Robb's plan to destroy Tywin's army.
 As amends for thwarting Robb's plan, he agrees to marry Roslin Frey and repair the alliance with House Frey.
-The wedding is a trap and the Stark–Tully army is massacred, breaching ancient guest rights.
+The wedding is a trap, and the Stark–Tully army is massacred, thereby breaching ancient guest rights.
 Edmure is taken to Casterly Rock, where he and the remaining members of House Tully are to spend the rest of their lives as prisoners to House Lannister.
 Roslin is to remain at the Twins, and the pair is promised to be reunited after the birth of their child.